 Our last stop will be Udaipur, considered by many to be the most beautiful city in all of India.
 Our elegant hotel overlooks the magnificent Lake Pichola and Aravalli Mountains, and is famous for service and style reminiscent of a bygone age.
 Our tour ends back in Delhi, from which you can fly home.

-For those with more time to travel, consider our extension to the Hindi pilgrimage destination of Varanasi and the ancient temples of Khajuraho within India.
+For those with more time to travel, consider our extension to the Hindi pilgrimage destination of Varanasi.
 And if you are able to stay a few more days, we invite you to experience the multi-cultural capital city of Nepal: Kathmandu.

 • Explore Delhi with its vast and rich history.